stashed/stash/docs/upgrade.md

   storageSecretName: gcs-secret
 ```

-You can move old repository to new location using [gsutil](https://cloud.google.com/storage/docs/gsutil):
+You can follow the same steps as the above s3 example.
+To move old repository to new location using [gsutil](https://cloud.google.com/storage/docs/gsutil/commands/mv#renaming-bucket-subdirectories), run:

 ```console
 $ gsutil mv gs://stash-qa/demo gs://stash-qa/demo/deployment/stash-demo